 A parade of the world’s best athletes will enter the PyeongChang Olympic Stadium on Feb.
 9 to kick off the 2018 Winter Games, and among them will be a handful of UNH Wildcats.
-One freshman and three alumni will go for gold as members of Team USA.
+One freshman and four alumni will go for gold as members of Team USA and Team GB.
 If you’re lucky enough to be there cheering them on, share your photos @UofNH.
 If not, hunker down, glue your eyes to the screen and show your Wildcat pride! #GoUNH

 Kacey Bellamy ’09 led UNH to a Hockey East Championship in 2008-09, and now she’ll compete in her third Winter Games, this time as one of the team’s assistant captains.
 Bellamy already sports Olympic bling in the form of two silver medals — one from the 2014 Games in Sochi, where she contributed a goal and an assist in five games, and one from the 2010 Games in Vancouver, where she contributed an assist.